johnwcowan/pdp8x/fpp.md

 The question of endianism is still open.

-We write float values either as signed decimal numbers (with either a decimal point or an exponent) or as the values +inf.0, -inf.0, and +nan.0 or as unsigned hexadecimal values starting with 0x.
+We write float values either as signed decimal numbers (with either a decimal point or an exponent or both) or as the values +inf.0, -inf.0, and +nan.0 or as unsigned hexadecimal values starting with 0x.